Few-shot Image Generation via Information Transfer from the Built Geodesic Surface: Introduction

 We show both qualitative and quantitative experimental results in our paper, illustrating the balance our model attains in terms of fidelity and diversity within the generated images.
 The proposed ITBGS produces commendable results across diverse 10-shot datasets.
 Its ability in generating realistic facial images is also demonstrated.

-In summary, our key contributions can be outlined as follows: \begin{itemize} \item A pseudo-source domain is created for transferring the information to the target generator through adaption where no large-scale dataset or pre-trained generator exists. \item The Shape Space theory is introduced to build a Geodesic surface in the Pre-Shape Space for augmenting data. \item Interpolation and regularization strategies are employed to enhance both image quality and diversity of interpolated images. \end{itemize}
+In summary, our key contributions can be outlined as follows: \begin{itemize} \item A pseudo-source domain is created for transferring the information to the target generator where no large-scale dataset or pre-trained generator exists. \item The Shape Space theory is introduced to build a Geodesic surface in the Pre-Shape Space for augmenting data. \item Interpolation and regularization strategies are employed to enhance both image quality and diversity. \end{itemize}